sendgrid/docs/content/docs/for-developers/partners/microsoft-azure.md

 Wondering how to make the most of your SendGrid/Azure integration?
 Check out our [Azure related blog entries](https://sendgrid.com/?s=Azure).

-You are limited to 2 SendGrid accounts per Azure subscription.
+You are limited to 1 SendGrid account per Azure subscription.
 This limit exists for security and compliance reasons to prevent abuse.

 Customers that integrate through the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/SendGrid.SendGrid), do not have access to SendGrid's Marketing Campaigns.